aitrailblazer/ASAPKnowledgeNavigator/README.md

 ---

-# go-sec-edgar-ws
+#### go-sec-edgar-ws

 **go-sec-edgar-ws** is a Go-based web service dedicated to converting HTML documents into PDF format.
 This service is particularly useful for transforming SEC filing documents retrieved by **SEC-EDGAR-WS** into PDFs, enhancing document accessibility and distribution.
 Containerized with Docker, it integrates seamlessly into larger applications, including those built with .NET Aspire.

----

-## Key Features
+##### Key Features

-### HTML to PDF Conversion
+- **HTML to PDF Conversion**
   Efficiently convert HTML documents into high-quality PDFs, facilitating easy sharing and printing of SEC filings.

-### RESTful API
+- **RESTful API**
   Provides straightforward endpoints for submitting HTML content and receiving PDF outputs, simplifying integration into various workflows.

-### Performance and Scalability
+- **Performance and Scalability**
   Built with Go, the service offers robust performance and can handle multiple conversion requests concurrently.

----

-## Technology Stack
+##### Technology Stack

 - **Backend**: Go
 - **Deployment**: Dockerized for container-based builds and integration.
 - **API Framework**: Standard library net/http
 - **PDF Rendering**: Utilizes third-party Go libraries for PDF generation.

----

-## Integration with SEC-EDGAR-WS and .NET Aspire
+##### Integration with SEC-EDGAR-WS and .NET Aspire

 **go-sec-edgar-ws** complements **SEC-EDGAR-WS** by providing an efficient solution for converting retrieved HTML filings into PDF format.
 Through Docker-based containerization, it integrates smoothly with .NET Aspire applications, enabling features such as: